ROCm/rocPRIM/README.md

 static constexpr size_t seed_size = sizeof(seeds) / sizeof(seeds[0]);
 ```

-(1) defines a constant that sets how many passes over the tests will be done with runtime-generated seeds.
+(1) Defines a constant that sets how many passes over the tests will be done with runtime-generated
+seeds.
 Modify at will.

-(2) defines the user generated seeds.
-Each of the elements of the array will be used as seed for all tests.
+(2) Defines the user-generated seeds.
+Each of the array elements will be used as seed for all tests.
 Modify at will.
-If no static seeds are desired, the array should be left empty.
+If you don't want any static seeds, leave the array empty.

 ```cpp
 static constexpr unsigned int seeds [] = {};
 ```

-(3) this line should never be modified.
+(3) Never modify this line.

-## Running Benchmarks
+## Running benchmarks

 ```shell
 # Go to rocPRIM build directory